Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Quantitative analysis of crossing probabilities in

 \subsection{Renormalisation: Proof of Lemma \ref{lem: renormalisation inequality for strip densities}}

 We require an intermediary lemma that gives estimates on crossing probabilities under balanced boundary conditions at macroscopic distance away from the rectangle.
-This allows us to push boundary conditions in the proof of the renormalisation inequality. \begin{lem} There exists $c>0$ such that, for all $n \in 9\NN$, one of the following must occur:
+This allows us to push boundary conditions in the proof of the renormalisation inequality.

+\begin{lem} Assume {\bf non(SubCrit)} and {\bf non(SupCrit)}.
+There exists $c>0$ such that, for all $n \in 9\NN$, at least one of the following must occur:

-where $R=[0,\alpha n]\times [0,n/9]$; $R_0=[0,\alpha n] \times [0, 28 n/9]$; {\rm LTR} is the boundary condition that is wired on $\Left[R]\cup\Top[R]\cup\Right[R]$ and $0$ on $\Bot[R]$; and, {\rm B} is the boundary condition that is $0$ on $\Left[R]\cup\Top[R]\cup\Right[R]$, and wired on $\Bot[R]$. \end{lem}
+where $R=[0,\alpha n]\times [0,n/9]$; $\overline{R}=[0,\alpha n] \times [0, 28 n/9]$; {\rm LTR} is the boundary condition that is wired on $\Left[\overline R]\cup\Top[\overline R]\cup\Right[\overline R]$ and $0$ on $\Bot[\overline R]$; and, {\rm B} is the boundary condition that is $0$ on $\Left[\overline R]\cup\Top[\overline R]\cup\Right[\overline R]$, and wired on $\Bot[\overline R]$. \end{lem}

-The proof of Lemma \ref{lem: push bc} follows the strategy of \cite[Sections 5.2]{DCT}.
-The adaptation of the arguments involved to our setting is similar in spirit to the modifications presented in the proof of Proposition \ref{prop: RSW} and, in addition, in the proof of the renormalisation inequality below.
-Thus, we omit the proof.
+The proof of Lemma \ref{lem: push bc} is almost exactly the same as \cite[Sections 5.2]{DCT} and we sketch it for completeness. \begin{proof} It is sufficient to show that there exists $c>0$ such that for all\footnote{The case for generic $n$ then follows by monotonicity arguments.} $n \in 27\N$